International Staff Members

 1. Duration of appointment

-The contract is for a fixed-term duration of three years, and is subject to successful completion of the probation period.
+The contract is for a fixed-term duration of three years, and is subject to a succesful pre-employment medical examination and to successful completion of the probation period.

 There is a possibility of extension(s) subject to individual performance and organisational requirements, and as defined in the applicable policies and staff rules and regulations.